danmar/cppcheck/man/manual.md

     cppcheck -isrc/c src

 This option is only valid when supplying an input directory.
-To ignore multiple directories supply the -i multiple times.
+To ignore multiple directories supply the -i flag for each directory individually.
 The following command ignores both the src/b and src/c directories:

     cppcheck -isrc/b -isrc/c